EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   - [Visualization tools](#Visualization-tools)
 - [Next steps](#Next-steps)

-## Confirmation of Successful Hardware Validation
+> [!IMPORTANT]

-If you are reading this page, it means you have already successfully streamed data from your EmotiBit hardware to the EmotiBit Oscilloscope.
+> If you are reading this page, it means you have already successfully streamed data from your EmotiBit hardware to the EmotiBit Oscilloscope.
 If you have not yet successfully streamed data or if you need help with the initial setup, please head back to the [**Getting Started**](./Getting_Started.md) page before proceeding with this document.

-## How to Use EmotiBit
+# How to Use EmotiBit

 Getting reliable biometric data depends heavily on how the EmotiBit is positioned and secured.

-### Placement on the Body
+## Placement on the Body

 For optimal data collection, position the EmotiBit on the body according to these guidelines:
 * Check out this blog post: https://www.emotibit.com/sensing-bio-metrics-from-anywhere-on-the-body/